runtimeverification/algorand-verification/README.md

 All Coq vernacular files can be found under the `theories` directory, and their content is as follows:

-- `boolp.v`, `reals.v`, `Rstruct.v`, `R_util.v`: definitions and lemmas for using real numbers via MathComp and SSReflect, adapted from the [MathComp analysis project](https://github.com/math-comp/analysis)
+- `zify.v`: definitions for using the `lia` arithmetic tactic for MathComp from [mczify](https://github.com/pi8027/mczify)
+- `R_util.v`: auxiliary lemmas on real numbers
-- `fmap_ext.v`: some useful auxiliary definitions and lemmas about finite maps
+- `fmap_ext.v`: auxiliary definitions and results on finite maps
 - `local_state.v`: definition of Algorand local node state
 - `global_state.v`: definition of Algorand global system state
 - `algorand_model.v`: definition of the Algorand transition system, along with helper functions and facts